-Honored as five-time recipient of
+Honored as Seven-Time Recipient of

-Indoor Professional Rodeo of the Year
+International Professional Rodeo of the Year

 As a club, the students organize and promote Michigan State University’s annual rodeo, the Spartan Stampede.
 This event is run completely by college students.
 The Spartan Stampede is recognized by the International Professional Rodeo Association (IPRA).

 The club sends a rodeo team to other NIRA rodeos in the Ozark Region.
 Any qualifying members may attend the Collegiate National Finals Rodeo (CNFR) in Casper, Wyoming.

 Additional club activities include, but are not limited to:

 - Various College of Agriculture and Natural Resources events

 - Promotional Events

 - Girl/Boy Scouts